At A2, I made a trailer for the film Imminent Threat as a part of a promo pack consisting of a trailer, film poster and film magazine cover.

 Character 'types' are often used as part of the narrative framework as a short cut to help audiences grasp complex narrative.
 In a film, this often means stereotypes (such as in other trailers, the role of the detective / villain / bent cop / innocent girl / vindictive older woman / foreigner who presents a national threat to security).
 For Propp, all narrative had a set of recurring character types.
 In my trailer, the determined teenagers are there to show what lengths everyday people will go to make sure they are safe, however another recurring character you see in a lot of movies and trailers is the worried mother.
 In out trailer you see a mother who is stuck at work and gives a call to her children to make sure they are alright.

 Sound and vision editing are important in shaping the narrative structure of a trailer: the audience has only a couple of minutes to identify who the central characters are and what their aims and plans are.
 I achieved this in my narrative by using devices such as privileging my central character (name him /her) in the frame and through the use of close up.
 For instance, in my trailer there are reaction shots when the teenagers are faced with the national emergency notice on the television as well as the call from the mother warning them about the emergency as well as telling them to get to some place safe.
+I also used sound carefully - there is precious little room for diegetic sound in terms of dialogue in a trailer, so one my central characters is heard to say: 'We need to go now!'
+The voice over we use speaks for my central character to reveal his innermost thought when he is thinking about all of his loved ones when the end is near.

 The intertitles clearly position what is going to happen in the movie through words like: 'unreal adventure' and other intertitles that state who made other well known movies in order to entice the audience into watching this new film.
 If an audience member knows that Steven Spielberg is a well known director, in his trailers for his films he will have an intertitle that mentions that he is the director, or this could also be done with the studios that created a movie, there could be an intertitle that says: 'from the studios that brought you ____'.
 These sort of intertitles will be used in our trailer in order to entice the audience as well as broaden the audience.
 This is because if someone is a fan of a certain producer or director, they will most likely go and see the movie they are involved with.
 Another one of our intertitles includes: 'This Summer' which builds up hype for the audience as they know that it is coming soon, this hype generated creates a lot of publicity for movies.
 Each of the intertitles are short and form a sentence spaced over the whole trailer. the overall sentence reads: 'This Summer, 3 Brothers, Set Themselves, On an Unreal Adventure'